12 Different Types of Woodpeckers in Arizona

 However, they may be found anywhere within their range where suitable nesting sites are available (elevation between 1500–2000 m).

-They build their nests out of sticks covered with mud pellets which provide insulation for their eggs during cold winter when food sources become scarce due to lack of sunlight exposure during summer months when temperatures rise above 20° Celsius degrees.”
+They build their nests out of sticks covered with mud pellets, which provide insulation for their eggs during the cold winter when food sources become scarce due to lack of sunlight exposure.
+During summer, when temperatures rise above 20° Celsius.

 The Hairy Woodpecker is a species of bird in the family Picidae.
-They are found throughout much of Central and South America, including Mexico and many parts of the southern United States.
+They are found throughout much of Central and South America, including Mexico and the southern United States.
 These types of woodpeckers in Arizona have an average length of about 11 centimeters (4 inches).

 Their upper parts are brown with white lines on the head and back; they also have black patches at the base of their wings that extend onto their tails.